Introduction

 In most situations, telescopes do not have crosshairs.
 Certain eyepieces and finder scopes, on the other hand, are made with them in mind.

-You may find it as an issue.
+You may find it an issue.
 Because of this problem, you will be unable to see well.

 So, why do I see crosshairs in my telescope?